lanjoni/vn/README.md

 ## License

-MIT License - see LICENSE file for details.
+AGPL-3.0 license - see LICENSE file for details.